ColTapp/ColTapp.github.io/timelapse.md

   <figcaption>Visualization of the automatic center correction. </figcaption>
 </figure>

-If the automatic center correction failed, manual center correction is available.
+If the automatic center correction failed, manual center correction is available (_b_).
 The user is presented with cropped sub-images of each colony and can click manually on the correct center of each colony.
 Buttons to add the displayed colony to a list of colonies for which the center correction should be repeated 10 frames before or later are displayed.
 The colonies of these lists will be automatically displayed afterwards.

+### Radius tracking over time
+After all colonies are detected (and optionally the registration is enabled and center correction finished), radius tracking can be started with a simple click on the button _c "Track radii over time"_.

 #*__still under construction__*